Curriculum Policy

 The ‘inclusivity’ and ‘breaking barriers to learning’ model adopted by the Teaching Team is measurable against the DfE’s ‘Teacher’s Standards’ to ensure:

- have a clear understanding of the needs of all pupils, including those with special educational needs; those of high ability; those with English as an additional language; those with disabilities; and be able to use and evaluate distinctive teaching approaches to engage and support them
+ have a clear understanding of the needs of all learners, including those with special educational needs; those of high ability; those with English as an additional language; those with disabilities; and be able to use and evaluate distinctive teaching approaches to engage and support them

 The quality of data-handling following assessments is measurable against the DfE’s ‘Teacher’s standards’ to ensure:

-Teachers make accurate and productive use of assessments
+Teachers make accurate and productive use of assessments

  know and understand how to assess the relevant subject and curriculum areas, including statutory assessment requirements